fluffychacham/hris-back-end-nestjs/README.md

 # Getting started

 ## Installation

-Clone the repository

-    git clone git@github.com:lujakob/nestjs-realworld-example-app.git

-Switch to the repo folder

-    cd nestjs-realworld-example-app

 Install dependencies

-    npm install
+ - `npm ci`

 Copy config file and set JsonWebToken secret key

-    cp src/config.ts.example src/config.ts
+ - `cp src/config.example.ts src/config.ts`

 ----------

 ## Database

-The example codebase uses [Typeorm](http://typeorm.io/) with a mySQL database.
+The codebase uses [Typeorm](http://typeorm.io/) with a mySQL database.

-Create a new mysql database with the name `nestjsrealworld` (or the name you specified in the ormconfig.json)
+Create a new mysql database with the name `hrisapplication` (or the name you specified in the ormconfig.json)

 Copy Typeorm config example file for database settings